 Certainly, the registrar is the keeper of enrollment statistics.
 View the latest statistics.
 The 10 year enrollment statistics are also available.

 Applicants for the 2023 admissions cycle, please be advised that Baylor's M.D. program will be using the Texas Medical and Dental Schools Application Service (TMDSAS).
 Applicants to the M.D./Ph.D. program will continue to use the AMCAS.

 What constitutes a ‘complete’ Baylor application?

-The Admissions Committee will not review an applicant’s file until the following are received: verified TMDSAS application, Baylor supplemental application and fee, letters of recommendation, MCAT scores and CASPer scores.
+The Admissions Committee will not review an applicant’s file until the following are received: verified TMDSAS application, Baylor supplemental application and fee, letters of evaluation, MCAT scores and Casper scores.

 Where can I locate information on your MCAT and GPA requirements?

 At Baylor College of Medicine, we do not have a GPA or MCAT minimum requirement to apply.
 To view the median and range of scores for the entering class, visit the AAMC's MSAR.

 Computer-Based Assessment for Sampling Personal Characteristics (CASPer) Test

 Is CASPer a requirement for the M.D. program?